Mazinkaizer SKL: Home video

 On December 1, 2010, North American anime distributor Media Blasters released it in May 2011 on DVD and Blu-ray and in 2013 on iTunes and Yekra after editing into an anime film.

 Manga

 Along the OVA series, the manga titled Mazinkaizer SKL Versus (マジンカイザーSKLヴァーサス, majinkaizā skl vāsasu), authored by Kazumi Hoshi, is published in the magazine for mobile phones Shu 2 Comic Gekkin by Emotion (Bandai), starting on April 23, 2010.

 The manga is published in printed format by the Kadokawa Group Publishing under the Emotion Comics brand.

 Novel

-A novelization of the series is also released on Dengeki Hobby Magazine.
+A novelization of the series was also released in Dengeki Hobby Magazine.